conman0552/Politics-and-War-JS/README.md

 # Politics-and-War-JS
-Puts all Politics and War API's into one simple to use library.
+This library puts all Politics and War's APIs into one simple to use module, with more as well!

+## Instructions